conan-io/docs/ci_tutorial/tutorial.rst

 .. note::

-  - This is an advanced topic, previous knowledge of Conan tool is necessary.
+  - This is an advanced topic, previous knowledge of Conan is necessary.
 Please :ref:`read and practice the user tutorial<tutorial>` first.
   - This section is intended for devops and build engineers designing and implementing a CI pipeline involving Conan packages, if it is not the case, you can skip this section.